 Is Using Independent Consultants a Legal Risk?

 Using independent talent in the Life Sciences is no novel concept, but new legal guidance and government scrutiny is changing the game.
-Long story short, the safest way to leverage independent expertise is through an “Expert Network” or “Expert Staffing” provider.
+Here is a quick list of considerations to make sure you stay on the right side of AB5 and other state and local mandates.

 Setting the Stage.
 Leveraging independent experts provide companies the ability to access highly specialized talent for specific needs without the cost and legal headache of employment.
 This talent, at face value, is roughly 15-25% less expensive for every hour worked, not including the added cost of health insurance, state mandated paid time off, and the overhead it takes to maintain compliance in the variety of state and local laws.
 For these reasons, businesses have favored using independent contractors when they don’t need a full-time headcount because simply put, it is easier and more cost effective.